ipfs-inactive/blog/src/6-distributions/index.md

 In the future, we hope to:

 - Enable better code signing for each distribution. (__I'm not sure what this means__)
-- Enable closer integration with package mangagers.
+- Enable closer integration with package managers.
 - Add more products, like [`ipget`](https://github.com/noffle/ipget) (already in the works).
 - Host more screenshots of the tools directly in the Distributions page.
-- Import binaries more intelligently in order to enchance change of deduplication.
+- Import binaries more intelligently in order to enhance change of deduplication.

 ## Contribute